COSIMA/cosima-recipes/docs/index.rst

 Happy cooking! 😉 🥙 🍱 🍲

-To get started you should first take the `Cooking Lessons 101`_ (i.e., our Tutorials).
+To get started you should first take the :doc:`Cooking Lessons 101 <tutorials>` (i.e., our Tutorials).
-After you've gone through them and feel comfortable, browse through the available recipes_ (i.e., examples) to find something the better suits your 'taste' (i.e., your needs)!
+After you've gone through them and feel comfortable, browse through the available :doc:`recipes/index` (i.e., examples) to find something the better suits your 'taste' (i.e., your needs)!

-The  `COSIMA Cookbook tutorial`_ is perhaps the best place to start.
+The  :doc:`COSIMA Cookbook tutorial <Tutorials/COSIMA_CookBook_Tutorial>` is perhaps the best place to start.

-.. _Cooking Lessons 101: tutorials.html
-.. _recipes: recipes
-.. _COSIMA Cookbook tutorial: Tutorials/COSIMA_CookBook_Tutorial.html

 .. toctree::
    :maxdepth: 2